mui/material-ui/packages/pigment-react/README.md

 Pigment CSS supports Next.js and Vite with support for more bundlers in future.
 You must install the corresponding plugin, as shown below.

-### Why this project exists?
+### Why this project exists

 We first introduced an Emotion-based CSS-in-JS styling engine to Material UI back in the v4 to v5 transition.
 We wanted to support color transformations, theme variables, and other features that wouldn't be possible without a runtime solution.
 However, this has notably impacted performance and has been a frequent piece of feedback we've heard ever since.

-As CSS keeps rapidly evolving with features such as CSS variables and color-mix, to name a few, there's no practical reason to keep a runtime solution.
-Additionally, React Server Components entered the mix of functionalities Material UI should support.
+As CSS keeps rapidly evolving with features such as CSS variables and color-mix—to name a few—there's no practical reason to keep a runtime solution.
+It's also necessary to move away from this pattern in order to support React Server Components.

 We looked around and couldn't find anything that fit precisely, so we started a new bespoke project.
 Pigment CSS is built on top of [WyW-in-JS](https://wyw-in-js.dev/) and is designed to have as smooth a migration experience as possible for Material UI users to go from v5 to v6.